EXA-UQ/EXAUQ-Toolbox/.github/CONTRIBUTING.md

 ### Branch Protection Rules

 We have branch protection rules in place to protect the `main` and `dev` branches.
 These require all checks to pass alongside approved reviews from approved maintainers of the toolbox.
-Currently there are no other protections in place, however, it is possible that some will be in place on specific branches from time to time in special circumstances of development.
+Currently, there are no other protections in place, however, it is possible that some will be in place on specific branches from time to time in special circumstances of development.

 ## Developing Documentation